erdarshandoshi/MS_GRAPH/README.md

 ```

-Method Name : getAllUserDetails - Used to fetch All User Details fomr Active Directory
+Method Name : getAllUserDetails - Used to fetch All User Details from Active Directory

 ```javascript
 var GraphAPI = require('ms-graph-function');